-Agencies without electronic case management systems generally speaking have implemented email filing and service as an online process for their adjudicative systems.
-In some cases, their regulations may include provisions for email filing and service.
-In other cases, regulations may not have been updated but adjudicators have been able to develop processes through the use of standing orders.
+Agencies without eCMSes generally speaking have implemented e-mail filing and service as an online process for their adjudicative systems.41 In some cases, their regulations may include provisions for email filing and service.42 In other cases, regulations may not have been updated but adjudicators have been able to develop processes through the use of standing orders.43

 Processes in the agencies studied have been fairly consistent: After an adjudication commences, the adjudicator issues an initial order outlining the procedures, and parties may assent to service by email when filing their notices of appearance.
-Generally speaking, the ALJ sets forth certain restrictions as to file type (PDF is the most common, though some agencies have accepted Word documents for proposed orders, for document types; a variety of audio, video and image files are often usually accepted).
+44 Generally, the administrative law judge (ALJ) sets forth certain restrictions as to file type (PDF is the most common for document types, though some agencies have accepted Word documents for proposed orders; a variety of audio, video and image files are often usually accepted).
+45